 Fig9.
 The pie chart of results of question 9.

-For the three levels of learning output we provided, the choices of participants were basically equal.
-That means we may need to provide hierarchical teaching function so that different level users can all gain some knowledge they require.
+For these three levels of learning output provided, the choices of participants were approximately equal.
+That means we may need to provide a hierarchical teaching method so that users of different levels can all gain some knowledge they require.

 Question10.
 What language would you like to present the code?